MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 # [Azure portal](#tab/azureportal)

-Follow these steps to create a VM image using the Azure portal.
-In the Azure portal of your Azure Stack HCI cluster resource, take the following steps:
+Follow these steps to create a VM image using Azure portal.
+In Azure portal for your Azure Local instance resource, take the following steps:

 1. Go to **Resources** > **VM images**.